Our campers are loveable, capable, active, and creative kids who may need help with some of the following:

-Our camper population also includes boys who present with social anxiety, learning differences (which effect social skills development), or may not have a formal diagnosis yet present with social learning needs.
+Our camper population also includes those who present with social anxiety, learning differences (which effect social skills development), or may not have a formal diagnosis yet present with social learning needs.

 All campers present with average to above cognitive ability.
 The majority of our campers attend public schools where they are in mainstream education for all or a portion of the day.
 Some attend parochial schools, Jewish day schools, or private schools for students with learning differences.
 Our campers come from across the U.S.A. and internationally to be with us in the summer.

 Due to their fear of stepping outside of their comfort zone, lack of self-confidence, overdependence on their parents, or unsuccessful experiences at prior overnight camps, some of our campers are initially resistant to the idea of attending Camp Sequoia.
-This is a normal response which quickly diminishes once campers realize they are in a safe environment supervised by caring staff who appreciate them and are surrounded by boys who are share similar profiles.
+This is a normal response which quickly diminishes once campers realize they are in a safe environment supervised by caring staff who appreciate them and are surrounded by others who share similar profiles.

 Our campers come from across the United States and internationally to be with us in the summer.
 We have international campers from the Americas, Europe, Africa and Asia.
 During the last five years, we had campers join us from 42 states and 6 countries, including:

 We have also had campers from Israel, China, Saudi Arabia, Canada, Singapore, Mexico, and Spain.

 Please note that Camp Sequoia is not always the best match for all children who present with social learning needs and not all children with social learning needs would benefit from our approach.
 Children who present with aggressive or oppositional behaviors would best be served by an overnight camp program that offers a higher level of individual support.
 We are happy to recommend an appropriate camp for your child if after an interview we believe they would best be served by another program.